 GPU Clusters for High Performance Computing

-Aspen Systems has extensive experience developing and deploying GPU clusters
+Aspen Systems has extensive experience developing and deploying GPU Servers and GPU clusters

 Graphics Processing Units (GPUs) have rapidly evolved to become high performance accelerators for data-parallel computing.
 Modern GPUs contain hundreds of processing units, capable of achieving up to 1 TFLOPS (trillion floating point operations per second) for single-precision (SP) arithmetic, and over 80 GFLOPS (billion floating point operations per second) for double-precision (DP) calculations.
 Recent high-performance computing HPC-optimized GPUs contain up to 4GB of on-board memory, and are capable of sustaining memory bandwidths exceeding 100GB/sec.
 The parallel hardware architecture and high performance of floating point arithmetic and memory operations on GPUs make them particularly well-suited to many of the same scientific and engineering workloads that occupy HPC clusters, leading to their incorporation as HPC accelerators.

 GPUs have the potential to significantly reduce space, power and cooling demands, and reduce the number of operating system images that must be managed relative to traditional CPU-only clusters of similar aggregate computational capability.
 NVIDIA has begun producing commercially available Tesla GPU accelerators tailored for a GPU cluster.
 The Tesla GPUs for HPC are available either as standard add-on boards, or in high-density self-contained 1U rack mount cases containing four GPU devices with independent power and cooling, for attachment to rack-mounted HPC nodes that lack adequate internal space, power, or cooling for internal installation.